Money-Smart Tips for Seniors to Lose Weight Without Emptying Your Bank Account

 A guest post by Karen Weeks of ElderWellness

 If you’ve ever thought that weight loss isn’t possible later in life, it’s time to think again!
 Seniors do need to take a special approach to weight loss, and you may face some challenges.
 However, the reward for making healthy lifestyle changes is absolutely worth it.
-Not only will you see those extra pounds fall away, but you’ll also feel better—and with the following tips, you can save quite a bit of money.
+Not only will you see those extra pounds fall away, but you’ll also feel better—and with the following money smart tips, you can save quite a bit.

 Get the Gear You Need

 Any safe weight loss plan should focus on being active and eating a balanced diet, but you need the right tools to do this effectively.
 If you plan on walking or exercising at a gym, you’ll need comfortable clothes and supportive shoes.
 If you’re interested in swimming or water aerobics, it’s worth investing in a quality swimsuit and goggles.

 To make your new fitness gear more affordable, the best way to shop is to search for deals online.
 For example, Kohls coupons can be found on websites like Rakuten, along with promo codes and other offers.
 Using these deals means you get more for your money, so you can pocket the savings or maybe even use it to get a great water bottle or blender to quickly mix or puree ingredients.

 You probably know that you should talk to your doctor before trying to lose weight, but this may seem counterintuitive.
 After all, losing excess weight is good for your health, right?
 Getting to a healthy weight is absolutely good for you, but it’s important to do it safely.
 As Prevention explains, individuals over the age of 60 typically have a lower oxygen intake, which means you may get short of breath faster when you start exercising.